m1guelpf/gitstadistics/readme.md

 # Gitstadistics
 A Laravel interface for viewing your repositories stadistics.

+**NOTE: This project is no longer mantained.
+In fact, is was never mantained... :smile:***

 ## Features:

 - Multi-user support: You can add all the users you want.
 In fact, anyone with a Github account can use it if you expose it on the internet!